-#1: Applicants must complete an NPS online application: https://nps.edu/web/admissions/apply.
+#1.
+Applicants must complete an NPS online application: https://nps.edu/web/admissions/apply.

+The NPS online application deadline is 17 JAN 2026.
 If you are unable to access the NPS online application from your government computer, you will need to apply using a non-government computer.
 If you experience problems with the online application, contact NPS Admissions (admissions@nps.edu).

-The NPS online application deadline is 1 JUL 2025.
-Late applications will be considered if time permits.
 You only need to complete the application and request your transcripts by the application deadline; NPS Admissions permits a two-week timeframe for your transcripts to arrive at NPS after the application deadline.